 A worksheet is available for the group activity to help the students work through the disease investigation process.
 However, this worksheet is not required for the activity.
 It is merely a tool to provide structure to critical thinking needed for this activity.
 If not using the worksheet, the students should record the process they used to solve the disease outbreak scenario on another piece of paper.
-The students should record the number of cases, number of controls, total population, the incident rate, the attack rate for each food.
+The students should record the number of cases, number of controls, total population, the incident rate, the attack rate for each food, and the mean incubation period.
+If the lesson includes the bonus information on generalizability, the worksheet is required for the activity.

 After the students receive their data, the students should begin sorting their data.
-Since they need to know how many people are in the sample as well as how many people are cases and how many are controls, the students may want to begin by sorting the data into cases and controls first (cases + controls = sample).
+Since they need to know how many people are in the sample as well as how many people are cases and controls, the students may want to begin by sorting the data into cases and controls (cases + controls = sample).
 They do not necessarily have to start with this step, although it will be more time efficient.
 Some students may want to begin by counting the total number in the sample.
 The students should arrive at the same answer either way.